xbeat/Prompt-for-chatGPT/README.md

 # Check copy

+**PROMPT**: act as marketing advisor, using principles from the Robert Green's 48 laws of power, on topic for funeral agency digital development, write me a blog page. thanks!!!
+Change subject

 **PROMPT**: Check my website copy [insert copy here] and Identify 5 ways to improve it to convert more customers.